TheDataGuild/mind-palace/v1/README.md

 - missing relations (false negatives), e.g. `(bodies)-[:BELONGS_TO]->(mother)` is missing
 - large quantity of errors
 - lack of source reference, see [ticket](https://github.com/TheDataGuild/mind-palace/issues/2)

+## Next Step Ideas

+### Divide and conquer

+break down into smaller steps and optimize the pipeline piece by piece

+### Step back into more simplistic, more deterministic models

+e.g. NER + co-occurrence only graph

+### Fine-tune/LoRA a *-property-graph LLM

+akin to `gpt-instruction` tuning, can we do something similar here?